cuteyyt/cuteyyt/README.md

 </p>

 ### About Me
-- a junior student in Zhejiang University, major in CS.
+- a senior student in Zhejiang University, major in CS.
 - [find more](https://cuteyyt.github.io/)

 ### Projects